itkhanz/Cleanium/README.md

 **Refactoring**

 * create an abstraction utility (service layer) for the properties configuration
+* create a ConfigManager for all kind of configuration files
 *

 ### Part 9 - Managing Page Layers using Composition - Create Dynamic Xpath and avoid multiple elements